Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

+PCA serves as the primary embedding throughout, though the scGPT validation mitigates concerns regarding linear projection artifacts.
+Manifold-aware methods such as diffusion maps or PHATE~\citep{Moon2019} may reveal additional nonlinear structure.

+The Adamson dataset~\citep{adamson2016multiplexed} ($n = 8$) provides limited statistical power, as reflected in its wide bootstrap confidence intervals.
+The perturbations available through pertpy for this dataset are transcription factor knockdowns rather than the UPR-targeting arm of the original Adamson et al.\ study, precluding its use as a positive control for the stress-stability association.

+Discordance rankings are sensitive to the choice of residual method.
+We report LOESS-based residuals in the main text; linear and rank-based alternatives are provided in SI Appendix.
+The top discordant genes differ substantially between methods for high-magnitude perturbations where the nonlinearity in the magnitude-stability relationship is strongest.
+Biological conclusions about which specific genes are most discordant should be interpreted with this sensitivity in mind.

-Several limitations should guide the interpretation of these results.
-First, PCA serves as the primary embedding throughout, though the scGPT validation mitigates concerns regarding linear projection artifacts.
-Future applications of manifold-aware methods, such as diffusion maps or PHATE~\citep{Moon2019}, may reveal additional non-linear structure.
-Second, the Adamson dataset~\citep{adamson2016multiplexed} (n=8) provides limited statistical power, as reflected in its wide bootstrap confidence intervals.
-Third, the stress-stability association remains correlative rather than causal: we have not experimentally demonstrated that geometric incoherence explicitly causes stress activation, only that the two co-occur robustly after controlling for magnitude.
-Fourth, $S_p$ operates as a global metric that summarizes each perturbation as a single scalar; it does not capture subpopulation-level structure, bifurcating responses, or dose-dependent heterogeneity within a single perturbation.
-Fifth, our analysis operates at the gene level rather than the guide level, meaning that unmeasured guide-level variation in perturbation efficiency could contribute to apparent incoherence.
-Finally, the association between geometric stability and alternative stress markers beyond HSPA5 exhibited heterogeneity across datasets.
-This indicates that the stress-stability relationship is heavily marker-specific and pathway-dependent, highlighting a need for further targeted studies to map these specific stress-response topologies.
+The stress-stability association remains correlative rather than causal.
+The pathway-level UPR analysis improved on the original single-marker approach by resolving sign heterogeneity across datasets, but the effect sizes remain modest (4--5\% of residual variance).
+We have not demonstrated that geometric incoherence causes UPR activation, only that the two co-occur after controlling for magnitude.

+$S_p$ operates as a global metric that summarizes each perturbation as a single scalar; it does not capture subpopulation-level structure, bifurcating responses, or dose-dependent heterogeneity within a single perturbation.
+Our analysis operates at the gene level rather than the guide level, meaning that unmeasured guide-level variation in perturbation efficiency could contribute to apparent incoherence, particularly for high-magnitude perturbations where multiple guides with different efficiencies may be pooled.

+Our initial comparison of $S_p$ against Song et al.'s perturbation-response score used centroid-based distance proxies that proved to be poor approximations of the actual PS ($\rho < 0.15$).
+Results reported using the algorithm-derived PS supersede the proxy-based analyses.
+Both the incremental UPR prediction and the split-half reproducibility advantage are robust across all three PS tiers (Euclidean proxy, Mahalanobis proxy, and scMAGeCK algorithm), but the relationship between $S_p$ and PS (positive correlation rather than anticorrelation) differs qualitatively from the proxy-based result, underscoring the importance of using authors' implementations rather than simplified approximations when comparing metrics.
+To facilitate accurate reproduction of our own metric, $S_p$ is implemented in the open-source \texttt{shesha-geometry} package (PyPI), requiring only an AnnData object with perturbation labels and a control condition.